torryatco/Redesign-spr25/readme.md

 We will be using many of the files and techniques we looked at last week.
 Before beginning, examine the changes.

 * .gitignore - now includes the `_site` directory
-* pages - instead of post we now have a pages collection - better naming convention than posts
+* pages - instead of posts we now have a pages collection
 * components - inside the `_includes` directory - breaking down a site into smaller parts is a key skill
 * layouts - our `layout.html` file now references the components above via `include`
 * .eleventyignore - instructs 11ty to not process `readme.md` (this file - for abvious reasons) and anything in the ignore directory (for convenience)